03.12.2018

 Your website still needs structure – and this means including subfolders.
 Everything in moderation!

-The risks of not having optimized URLs
+The risks of not having optimised URLs

 In general, users – your website visitors – prefer shorter URLs that are easy to remember.
 Having long and complex URLs can result in: